jEnbuska/resolve-latest/README.md

-## resolve-latest is a library for managing timing and cancellation of async operations
+## resolve-latest is a small library for managing timing and cancellation of async operations

 ##### no external dependencies